 Our librarians are amazing and eager to help you identify sources for research projects or other assignments.
-Although you can make an appointment with any librarian, Rob Walsh, our social science librarian, has particular expertise in the library sources relevant to our class.
-You can email him at Robert.Walsh@trincoll.edu or make an appointment on the library website.
+Although you can make an appointment with any librarian, our social science librarian, has particular expertise in the library sources relevant to our class.